The coincidence problem for shifted lattices and crystallographic point packings: Linear coincidences of shifted lattices

 \section{Linear coincidences of shifted lattices}

 We now turn our attention to shifted copies $x+\G$ of a lattice $\G$ in $\Rd$ obtained by translating all the points of $\G$ by the vector $x\in\Rd$.
 By a \emph{cosublattice of the shifted lattice $x+\G$}, we mean a subset of $x+\G$ of the form $x+(\ell+\G')$ where $\ell+\G'$ is a cosublattice of $\G$.
-In addition, the \emph{index of the cosublattice $x+(\ell+\G')$ in $x+\G$} is understood to be $[x+\G:x+(\ell+\G')]:=[\G:\G']$.
+In addition, the \emph{index of the cosublattice $x+(\ell+\G')$ in $x+\G$} is understood to be $[x+\G:x+(\ell+\G')]\vcentcolon=[\G:\G']$.
 There is no ambiguity here - relabeling $x$ as the origin gives back the original lattice $\G$ and cosublattice $\ell+\G'$.
-Of particular interest in this section are intersections of the form $(x+\G)\cap R(x+\G)$, where $R\in O(d)$.
+Of particular interest in this section are intersections of the form $(x+\G)\cap R(x+\G)$, where $R\in \OG(d)$.

 \begin{defi} Let $\G$ be a lattice in $\Rd$ and $x\in\Rd$.
-An $R\in O(d)$ is said to be a \emph{linear coincidence isometry of the shifted lattice} $x+\G$ if $(x+\G)\cap R(x+\G)$ is a cosublattice of $x+\G$. \end{defi}
+An $R\in \OG(d)$ is said to be a \emph{linear coincidence isometry of the shifted lattice} $x+\G$ if $(x+\G)\cap R(x+\G)$ is a cosublattice of $x+\G$. \end{defi}

 The intersection $(x+\G)\cap R(x+\G)$ will also be referred to as a \emph{CSL of the shifted lattice $x+\G$}.
-The \emph{coincidence index of $R$ with respect to $x+\G$} is taken to be $\S_{x+\G}(R):={[x+\G:(x+\G)\cap R(x+\G)] }$.
-The set of all linear coincidence isometries of $x+\G$ shall be denoted by $OC(x+\G)$.
-Likewise, we take $SOC(x+\G):=OC(x+\G)\cap SO(d)$.
+The \emph{coincidence index of $R$ with respect to $x+\G$} is taken to be $\S_{x+\G}(R)\vcentcolon={[x+\G:(x+\G)\cap R(x+\G)] }$.
+The set of all linear coincidence isometries of $x+\G$ shall be denoted by $\OC(x+\G)$.
+Likewise, we take $\SOC(x+\G)\vcentcolon=\OC(x+\G)\cap \SO(d)$.

-\begin{rem} Observe that applying a linear isometry $R$ on the shifted lattice $x+\G$ is equivalent to applying the same isometry $R$ but with center at $-x$ on the original lattice $\G$.
-Hence, just as $OC(\G)$ is an extension of $P(\G)$, one may interpret $OC(x+\G)$ as a generalization of the stabilizer of the point $-x$. \end{rem}
+\begin{rem} Observe that applying a linear isometry $R$ to the shifted lattice $x+\G$ is equivalent to applying the same isometry $R$ but with center at $-x$ to the original lattice~$\G$.
+Hence, just as $\OC(\G)$ is an extension of $P(\G)$, one may interpret $\OC(x+\G)$ as a generalization of the stabilizer of the point $-x$. \end{rem}

 The following theorem characterizes a linear coincidence isometry $R$ of a shifted lattice $x+\G$ and identifies the CSL of $x+\G$ generated by $R$.
 The result lies on the fact that taking the intersection of $x+\G$ and $R(x+\G)$ corresponds to a shift of the intersection of $\G$ and $(Rx-x,R)\G$ by $x$.
 It is a special case of Lemma~\ref{intersectLgen} which will be stated and proved in Section~\ref{sectmultlatt}. \begin{thm} Let $\G$ be a lattice in $\Rd$ and $x\in\Rd$.
 Then